yousefalabdullah/osu-beatmaps-downloader/README.md

 # A Simple osu!
 Beatmaps Downloader Tool

-A lightweight Python script designed to batch download **osu! beatmapsets** (multiple downloads at once easily) via community-maintained mirrors.
+A lightweight Python tool designed to batch download **osu! beatmapsets** (multiple downloads at once easily) via community-maintained mirrors.
 It requires no official API keys, tokens, or credentials.

 ---